-OA/DJD symptoms may include joint pain, tenderness, stiffness, locking, and sometimes an effusion.
-The main symptom is pain, causing loss of ability and often stiffness.
-“Pain” is generally described as a sharp ache or a burning sensation in the associated muscles and tendons.
-OA can cause a crackling noise (called “crepitus”) when the affected joint is moved or touched and people may experience muscle spasms and contractions in the tendons.
+OA/DJD symptoms may include joint pain, tenderness, stiffness, locking, and sometimes effusion.
+The main symptom is pain, leading to loss of ability and often stiffness.
+This pain is generally described as a sharp ache or burning sensation in the associated muscles and tendons.
+OA can cause a crackling noise (called “crepitus”) when the affected joint is moved or touched, and some people may experience muscle spasms and contractions in the tendons.
 Occasionally, the joints may also be filled with fluid.
-Some people report increased pain associated with cold temperatures, high humidity, and/or a drop in barometric pressure.
+Increased pain is often associated with cold temperatures, high humidity, or a drop in barometric pressure.

-OA/DJD commonly affects the hands, feet, spine, and large weight-bearing joints, such as the hips and knees, although, in theory, any joint in the body can be affected.
+OA/DJD commonly affects the hands, feet, spine, and large weight-bearing joints, such as the hips and knees, although any joint in the body can, in theory, be affected.

-As OA progresses, the affected joints appear larger, are stiff and painful, and usually feel better with gentle use but worse with excessive or prolonged use, as distinguished from rheumatoid arthritis.
+As OA progresses, the affected joints appear larger, are stiff and painful, and usually feel better with gentle use but worse with excessive or prolonged use.
+This differs from rheumatoid arthritis.

-In smaller joints, such as at the fingers, hard bony enlargements, called Heberden’s nodes (on the distal interphalangeal joints) and/or Bouchard’s nodes (on the proximal interphalangeal joints), may form, and though they are not necessarily painful, they do limit the movement of the fingers significantly.
-OA at the toes leads to the formation of bunions, rendering them red or swollen.
-Some people notice these physical changes before they experience any pain.
-OA is the most common cause of a joint effusion of the knee.
+In smaller joints, such as those in the fingers, hard bony enlargements called Heberden’s nodes (on the distal interphalangeal joints) and Bouchard’s nodes (on the proximal interphalangeal joints) may form.
+While these nodes are not necessarily painful, they do significantly limit finger movement.
+OA at the toes often leads to the formation of bunions, rendering them red or swollen.
+Some people notice these physical changes before experiencing any pain.
+OA is the most common cause of joint effusion in the knee.

 What is the Difference Between Degenerative Joint Disease and Arthritis?